-As businesses shift to a decentralized working environment amid the coronavirus pandemic, the risks of network intrusion and data breaches multiply.
+As businesses continue to operate in increasingly complex and distributed environments, the risks associated with network intrusions and data breaches have grown exponentially.
 Endpoint security risks have become a major factor in company security.
+Advanced endpoint security solutions are essential for defending against sophisticated and persistent cyberattacks, such as Advanced Persistent Threats (APTs), which can covertly access, monitor activity, and steal sensitive data over extended periods.
 Here’s why endpoint security matters more than ever in a post-pandemic world.

 Types of endpoint security risks